AnonGFSM/GFSM/README.md

 This is the repository for GPU Forest-Based Subgraph Matching.

-To run an experiment use: `./GFSM "Query Graph Location" "Data Graph Location`
+To run an experiment use: `./GFSM "Query Graph Location" "Data Graph Location"`

 Note that the graph format should look like:
 ```